Léman (department)

 After the final defeat of Napoleon in 1815, the former Republic of Geneva became a Swiss canton, and Savoy was returned to the Kingdom of Sardinia.
-The area around Gex returned to the department of Ain.
+The Pays de Gex returned to the department of Ain except for six communes (Pregny, Collex-Bossy, Grand-Saconnex, Vernier, Meyrin and Versoix), which were ceded to the Canton of Geneva.

 Administration

 Prefects

 The Prefect was the highest state representative in the department.

 Secretary-General

 The Secretary-General was the deputy to the Prefect.

 Subprefects of Bonneville

 Subprefects of Genève

 The office of Subprefect of Genève was held by the Prefect until 1811.